UK Cyber Crime Statistics 2025

 What is Cyber Crime?

-To stay protected, individuals and organisations should take preventive measures such as using strong passwords, keeping software up to date, and being cautious of suspicious emails or websites.
-Cybercrime is a growing threat that requires awareness and proactive action to mitigate its impact.
+To stay protected, individuals and businesses should take preventive measures such as using strong passwords, keeping software up to date, and being cautious of suspicious emails or websites.
+Cyber crime is a growing threat that requires awareness and proactive action to mitigate its impact.

 Global Cyber Crime Statistics